Eiad7/AAPD/README.md

-# AAPD is Arabic Alphabet Phoneme
+# Arabic Alphabet Phoneme with diacritics